mvirgo/DLND-Projects/README.md

 Project 3 - *TV Script Generation* - Use a recurrent neural network (RNN) to create a simple script for *The Simpsons* TV show.

+Project 4 - *Face Generation* - Use a generative adversial network (GAN) to generate new face images.

 **Still in progress!**